eryxcoop/eryxcoop.github.io/_posts/2025-03-18-Merkle-Trees.md

 Note that the recorded hash concatenations include only the hash corresponding to the element we are authenticating.
 The other hashes in the path are intermediate hashes in the tree, which are necessary for the verification but do not correspond to the elements themselves.

-#### Example
+#### Example: how to obtain an authentication path

 Consider the same list: `[d1, d2, d3, d4]`.
 To prove that `d2` belongs to the list, we only need to provide `d2` and its authentication path: `[h(d1), h( h(d3) + h(d4) )]`.
-With this information, anyone can calculate `h(d3)` using the public hash function and verify that the concatenations along the authentication path result in the public root hash.
+With this information, anyone can calculate `h(d2)` using the public hash function and verify that the concatenations along the authentication path result in the public root hash.
 The only way for someone to provide an element `x` that builds up to the root hash is if that `x` is actually part of the list and located in the exact position specified by the authentication path.

 <p style="text-align: center">